ahmedembeddedx/Cross-Modality_Search_Engine/README.md

 # Multi-Modal Search Engine

-This project is a Multi-Modal Search Engine developed using CLIP by OpenAI, with Flask API for backend and React for the frontend web application.
+This project is a Multi-Modal Search Engine developed using CLIP by OpenAI, with Flask API for backend and HTML/CSS for the frontend web application.

 ## Introduction